chocoteam/choco-solver/docs/source/3_solving.rst

 ``LastSolutionRecorder`` only keeps variable values of the last solution found.
 It is the default solution recorder.
 Furthermore, it is possible to restore that solution after the search process ends.
-This is used by default when seeking an optimal solution.

 ``AllSolutionsRecorder`` records all solutions that are found.